AdaCore/training_material/courses/fundamentals_of_ada/adv_080_quantified_expressions.rst

    Ada 2012

-* Given an array of integers
+* Given an array of Integers

    .. code:: Ada